raehik/onlineShop/designs.md

 ### Database

 Stores Clients.
-Only deals with hashed passwords.
+Only deals in hashed (& salted) passwords!

-    addClient(String username, String password)
+    addClient(String username, String password, String email, int cardNo)

+ayy lmao

-    removeClient(String username)
+    removeClient(String username, String password)

+Removes Client with username username.
+Requires Client's password.

 ### Client

 Has a current Basket and history of all previous Baskets history[].

-    getCost
+    int cost

+The current Basket's cost in pence.

+    array[???] getBasket()

-Returns the current Basket's cost.
+Returns all the current Basket's items name, description, price per item & quantity.

-    Basket[] getHistory()
+    array[???] getHistory()

-Returns all Baskets in history[].
+Returns all previous Baskets' date and individual items in the form of name, description, price per item & quantity.

 ### Basket

-Stores a (finished) basket of Types of Items.
+Stores a (finished) basket of Types.
 The only thing which should be able to be changed is the number of items (this includes removing items, i.e. setting num to 0).

-    void setNum(int newNum)
+    void setNum(String type, int newNum)

+Sets a new number of the Type.
+If 0, calls removeType

 ### Type